heroku-examples/heroku-applink-pattern-org-action-java/README.md

 ```
 No such column 'DiscountOverride__c' on entity 'OpportunityLineItem'.
 If you are attempting to use a custom field, be sure to append the '__c' after the custom field name.
 Please reference your WSDL or the describe call for the appropriate names.'
 ```

+Replicate this situation with your deployed code, by using

 ## Invoking from Agentforce